Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Prepare for your next adventure with a credit card designed for travel, with features including waived fees and complimentary insurance.
+Prepare for your next adventure with a travel credit card and look forward to no foreign transaction fees and the convenience of complimentary travel insurance.

 Some of the features you can expect from a travel credit card include:

 - Worldwide acceptance.
 Most overseas credit cards are provided by networks like Visa, Mastercard or American Express.
 These types of cards are accepted worldwide, so this will ensure that you can access your cash no matter where you are.
 That said, some networks are more widely accepted than others: Visa and Mastercard have a much higher acceptance rate worldwide.